 These recommendations also aim to satisfy the following technical interoperability goals:

-Provide best practice for data management as input to procurement specifications, for example for the CEF automated translation service.
+Provide best practice for data management as input to procurement specifications, for example for the CEF automated translation service and future European Language Cloud, as well as proprietary language clouds that are now emerging.

 To promote the adoption of best practice in open, Web based content and data management.

 To enable the active curation of the language resource data required by public automated translation services.
-This involves the continuous and systematic collection and quality assurance of parallel text, target language models and multilingual lexical-conceptual data based on the human quality judgements associated with the deployment and use of public automated translation.
+This involves the continuous and systematic collection and quality assurance of parallel text, target language models and multilingual lexical-conceptual data based on the human quality judgments associated with the deployment and use of public automated translation.

+To ensure presence of interoperability data and service features enabling full and meaningful engagement of language service and language technology communities, as well as necessary prerequisites for the professional and public feedback and participation.

 Data Management Lifecycle Reference Model for Automated Translation

-The recommendation in this document are based on the following model data managment for automated translation.
+The recommendation in this document are based on the following model data management for automated translation.
 The model assumes three main groups of data to be taken into account:

 The content being translated with assistance of automated translation.